 - 6.2.1 The Contractor had registered as a chemical waste producer for this Project.
-Receptacles were available for general refuse collection and sorting. - 6.2.2 As advised by the Contractor, 97,146.9 m3 of rock fill was imported for the Project use in the reporting period.
-5.25 tonnes of general refuse were generated and disposed of in the reporting period.
+Receptacles were available for general refuse collection and sorting. - 6.2.2 As advised by the Contractor, 1,238.5 m3 of sand fill, and 98,988.7 m3 of rock fill were imported for the Project use in the reporting period.
+1,400.0 L of chemical waste (liquid) were generated and disposed of in the reporting period.
+4.9 tonnes of general refuse were generated and disposed of in the reporting period.
 Monthly summary of waste flow table is detailed in Appendix M. - 6.2.3 The Contractor is advised to properly maintain on site C&D materials and wastes storage, collection, sorting and recording system, dispose of C&D materials and wastes at designated ground and maximize reuse / recycle of C&D materials and wastes.
-The Contractor is reminded to properly maintain the site tidiness and dispose of the wastes accumulated on site regularly and properly. - 6.2.4 The Contractor is reminded that chemical waste should be properly treated and stored temporarily in designated chemical waste storage area on site in accordance with the Code of Practise on the Packaging, Labelling and Storage of Chemical Wastes.
+The Contractor is reminded to properly maintain the site tidiness and dispose of the wastes accumulated on site regularly and properly. - 6.2.4 The Contractor is reminded that chemical waste should be properly treated and stored temporarily in designated chemical waste storage area on site in accordance with the Code of Practice on the Packaging, Labeling and Storage of Chemical Wastes.